TFNS/CTFNote/CONTRIBUTING.md

 Once you think the job is done, issue the pull request and target the **dev** branch of the official CTFNote repository.

-You can also create the pull request before finishing the job but don't forget to add "WiP: " as a suffix in the title to let the moderators know you are still working on the request.
+You can also create the pull request before finishing the job but don't forget to add "WiP: " as a suffix in the title to let the collaborators know you are still working on the request.

 ## Deploying the dev version